 There are different ways to quit smoking.
 Some work better than others.
-The best strategy is to choose a method that will challenge you to quit, but also one that you can achieve.
+The best plan is the one you can stick with.
+Consider which of these would work for you:

 1. Cold turkey (no outside help).
 About 90% of people who try to quit smoking do it without outside support -- no aids, therapy, or medicine.
-Although many people try to quit this way, it is not the most effective and successful method.
-Only about 10% of people who try to quit this way succeed on their first try.
+Although most people try to quit this way, it's not the most effective and successful method.
+Only between 4% to 7% are able to quit by going cold turkey alone.

 2. Behavioral therapy.
 You'll work with a counselor to find ways not to smoke.
 Together, you'll find your triggers (such as emotions or situations that make you want to smoke) and make a plan to get through cravings.